-St Christopher’s has been running The International Award for Young People since 1995.
+St Christopher’s has been running The Duke of Edinburgh’s International Award for Young People since 1995.
 It started off with just 14 participants at bronze level with 2 staff.
 In 2017, it involves over 250 students working with 20+ staff working at different stages.
 During 2016/17, the following awards were made – 90+ students gained their Bronze Award, 70 completed the Silver Award and 20 achieved Gold.
 Expeditions are held annually in Oman for Bronze, Cyprus for Silver and Switzerland for Gold.

-The International Award is an exciting self-development programme available to all young people worldwide equipping them with life skills to make a difference to themselves, their communities and their world.
+The Award is an exciting self-development programme available to all young people worldwide equipping them with life skills to make a difference to themselves, their communities and their world.
 To date over 4 million young people from over 100 countries have been motivated to undertake a variety of voluntary and challenging activities.

 The Award is flexible and can be done by anyone aged 14–25 in their own time: mental or physical ability or social circumstances should never be a barrier.
 Moreover, the individual chooses what activities to do depending on his/her interests and resources.

 There are three levels of the Award in which you can participate – Bronze, Silver and Gold, with each successive level demanding increased commitment.

 - BRONZE—for those over 14.
 The minimum period of participation to gain this Award is 6 months

 - SILVER—for those over 15.
 The minimum period of participation to gain this Award is 12 months

 - GOLD—for those over 16.
 The minimum period of participation to gain this Award is 18 months.

 You do not have to start at the Bronze level.
 If you are over 15 you can join directly at the Silver level or if you are over 16, directly at Gold although we will give priority to those who have achieved the Bronze Award when selecting students for the Silver Award.
 The same priority will be given to students applying for the Gold Award if they have passed the Silver Award.